logto-io/docs/docs/docs/references/users/README.md

 _Identities_ contain the user info retrieved from social sign-in (a.k.a. sign-in with a social connector).

-The user info from individual social identity providers varies by provider, but it will typically include the following:
+The user info varies by provider, but it will typically include the following:

 - Name of this provider, such as lowercase "facebook", "google", or "wechat"